PDHP New Investigator Mentoring Program

 - The new investigator may nominate a mentor with their NIMP application or request that the committee pair the applicant with a mentor, but all mentee-mentor matches must be approved by the review committee.

-- The mentor will be asked to review the terms of support and provide their agreement prior to award.
+- The mentors will be asked to review the terms of support and provide their agreement prior to award.

-- The faculty mentor is responsible for ensuring that the new investigator works steadily towards submission of a competitive grant application during the year of the intensive mentoring period.
+- The faculty mentors are responsible for ensuring that the new investigator works steadily towards submission of a competitive grant application during the year of the intensive mentoring period.

-- The faculty mentor must commit to working with the new investigator intensively during a mutually selected four-week mentoring period and in an ongoing way until the application for funding is submitted to NIH.
+- The faculty mentors must commit to working with the new investigator intensively during a mutually selected mentoring period and in an ongoing way until the application for funding is submitted to NIH.

-- The faculty mentor must schedule time to review drafts of the new investigator’s proposal and provide constructive feedback and guidance on long-term career goals.
+- The faculty mentors must schedule time to review drafts of the new investigator’s proposal and provide timely, constructive feedback and guidance on long-term career goals.

-- The faculty mentor may serve as a co-Investigator on the research proposal being developed or may serve as an engaged advisor without being a named collaborator.
+- The faculty mentors may serve as co-Investigators on the research proposal being developed or may serve as an engaged advisor without being named collaborators.

 Application and Submission

-Applications for the 2024 NIMP are completed by the new investigator and submitted electronically.
+Applications for the NIMP are completed by the new investigator and submitted electronically.
 Applicants will be asked to upload the following components (Format: 11 pt.
-Arial font; margins of at least ½ inch):
+Arial font; margins of at least ½ inch) in a 2-3 page document that includes::

 - A short (<1 page) summary of the research project, including a list of the aims, the significance of the topic and the project, and the planned approach